-In this Annual Action Plan, the City of Bentonville lays out its priorities for the 2024 Program Year beginning July 1, 2024.
-These priorities have remained consistent with the needs identified in the 2023-27 Consolidated Plan.
+In this Annual Action Plan, the City of Bentonville lays out its priorities for the 2024 Program Year.
+These priorities have remained consistent with the needs identified in the 2023-27 Consolidated Plan and the Consolidated Plan substantial amendment.
 The priorities are: